 Esther and Jerry were neither first nor original.

 The success Esther and Jerry had promoting Abraham, as well as a lack of media scrutiny, spawned newcomers claiming to channel whatever and dispense readymade wisdom.

 Success begets imitators.

-Even when new channels are not involved, self-appointed teachers and law of attraction life coaches abound.
+Even when new channels are not involved, self-appointed teachers and the law of attraction life coaches abound.
 There are even people who claim that they too channel the same Abraham Esther does.

 Teachings of Abraham Hicks

 Abraham, it is said, takes over the mind of Esther Hicks in meditation and delivers “blocks of thought.”

 Why did this create an accent, a la Theo?
 That’s not explained, and Abraham tells audiences that there are no words in the spirit world.

 - The central teaching from Abraham is that the “Law of Attraction” is the most powerful force in the universe.
 Thought empowers vibrations that attract their equivalent.
 Thoughts force the universe to deliver the essence of what is being thought about.
 The more emotionally powerful the thought, even if ill-defined, the more complete and quick the delivery.

 - Because most of us are unaware of the power inherent in our thoughts and emotions, we create realities by default.
 That is, the universe has no choice but to deliver, no matter how unintentional or careless our “thought vibrations.”
 A fear of something, for example, has the ability to bring that fear into your life.
 As Esther and Jerry Hicks write in Ask and It Is Given, “You get what you think about, whether you want it or not.”